lambertsbennett/AzureMLEngineer-Capstone/README.md

 ## Dataset
 ### Overview
-The dataset used in this project is the openly available Kaggle credit card fraud dataset (https://www.kaggle.com/mlg-ulb/creditcardfraud).
+The dataset used in this project is the openly available Kaggle credit card fraud [dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud).
 This dataset consists of the results of a PCA transformation on the original credit card transaction data.
 PCA was carried out to protect sensitive information present in the original data.
 In addition to the principle coordinates the data contains the time since the first transaction that was logged and the amount (in $) of the transaction.
 It is a binary classification problem where the positive label (1) corresponds to an instance of fraud and the negative label (0) is a normal transaction.
 The dataset is highly imbalanced with very few instances of fraud present.

 ### Task
 The objective of this project is to classify samples as either 'normal' or 'fraudulent' transactions.
 In order to do this I will use all available features present in the dataset.